 We think that the changes in players and new customer expectations will accelerate, especially in terms of environmental and CSR approaches that respect local populations, which are increasingly sought after by customers💡.

-- Propose more flexible conditions for postponement, cancellation and guarantees.
-And once again integrate the turnkey "customer service" to accompany the traveller or the company in a serene experience.
+Suggest more flexible conditions for postponement, cancellation and guarantees.
+And once again integrate the turnkey "customer service" to accompany the traveler or the company in a serene experience.

 3/ Seize the generous financial aid.

 The French government and the regions reacted quickly to preserve our tourist ecosystem.
 Thanks to certain measures, many tourism professionals continue to exist and are preparing for the future after 💰.